Trackwork Handbook

 9. Install MSS jumpers before installing throttle bus jumpers.

 Throttle bus connectors will snap into the MSS sockets, but the MSS connectors will not snap into the throttle bus sockets.
-Installing the MSS jumpers first will avoid mis-connections.
+Installing the MSS jumpers first will avoid mis-connections and damage to MSS electrical components.
+Install both types of jumpers before powering the throttle bus.

 [Track] [Contents] [Appendix 1: Planning]